dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 great nation, a superpower, where so many cultures flourish together.
 Yes, there is a ton of progress to be made, but overpopulation threatens the world like never before.
 Resources are dwindling.
-These are the causes that spark war, except they are going to occur on a global scale.
+These are conditions that spark war, except that tension is growing on a global scale.

 In a way, America has been cursed by a legacy of centuries-old genocide and slavery.
 But in a way, we are blessed by it because here